 Derivatives are presented in a specific heading of assets or liabilities, depending on whether their fair value (as a result of the rights and/or obligations established) refers to a debit balance or credit balance, respectively.
 Such debit or credit balances may be offset as long as they comply with the respective offsetting rules.

-Monex, S.A.B. presents the heading "Derivatives" (debit or credit balance) on the consolidated balance sheet by segregating derivatives for trading purposes from derivatives for hedging purposes.
+The Institution presents the heading "Derivatives" (debit or credit balance) on the balance sheets by segregating derivatives for trading purposes from derivatives for hedging purposes.

 Derivatives held for trading

 Forward and futures contracts for trading: